redhat-performance/jetlag/README.md

 * SNO - Single Node OpenShift - 1 OpenShift Master/Worker Node "cluster" per available hardware resource

 Each cluster layout requires a bastion machine which is the first machine out of your lab "cloud" allocation.
 The bastion machine will host the assisted-installer service and serve as a router for clusters with a private machine network.
 BM and RWN layouts produce a single cluster consisting of 3 control-plane nodes and X number of worker or remote worker nodes.
 The worker node count can also be 0 such that your bare metal cluster is a compact 3 node cluster with schedulable control-plane nodes.
 SNO layout creates an SNO cluster per available machine after fulfilling the bastion machine requirement.
 Lastly, BM/RWN cluster types will allocate any unused machines under the `hv` ansible group which stands for hypervisor nodes.
 The `hv` nodes can host vms for additional clusters that can be deployed from the hub cluster.
 (For ACM/MCE testing)

+We recommend that you set up Jetlag on the bastion machine and run playbooks from there.
+This will give faster access to the machines being configured, and it also provides an environment that can easily be shared for debugging if necessary.
+However you can run Jetlag playbooks from a remote host (for example, your laptop) as long as you can connect to the bastion machine in your cloud allocation.

 _**Table of Contents**_